-Texting and driving involve visual, mental, and manual distraction.
-Training yourself to ignore your phone while driving will make you and everyone you contact with on the road safer.
+Texting and driving involve visual, mental and manual distraction.
+Training yourself to ignore your phone while driving will make you and everyone on the road safer.

 Try silencing your phone, putting it in the trunk, or using driver distraction technology if you’d like to quit texting and driving and need a little external motivation to do so.

 Everybody knows using your smartphone while driving isn’t safe.
 But drivers do it anyway, usually in situations they deem safe.
 It could be while they are advancing at slow speed in traffic or waiting at a stoplight.

 But those situations aren’t right, either.
 The slightest distraction from your devices can cause an accident.
 To get out of the habit of using your phone while in the car, remind yourself of the risks that could occur if you are involved in a collision.

 What are the risks?
 You’ll need to contact one or more car accident lawyers.
 You may need to pay a fine.
 You could injure yourself and others, potentially fatally.
 You might lose your license and your job.

 The next time you feel compelled to answer the phone, change the song, or reply to a message while operating the vehicle, don’t.
 Think about what could happen, no matter how unlikely it seems, and act accordingly.